Resignation: Deliberate manoeuvre

 Resignation can be used as a political manoeuvre, as in the Philippines in July 2005, when ten cabinet officials resigned en masse to pressure President Gloria Macapagal Arroyo to follow suit over allegations of electoral fraud.
 Arroyo's predecessor, Joseph Estrada, was successfully forced out of office during the EDSA Revolution of 2001 as he faced the first impeachment trial held in the country's history.

 In 1995, the British Prime Minister, John Major, resigned as Leader of the Conservative Party in order to contest a leadership election with the aim of silencing his critics within the party and reasserting his authority.
 Having resigned, he stood again and was re-elected.
 He continued to serve as prime minister until he was defeated in the 1997 elections.
+Similarly, and also in the UK, Nigel Farage announced on 7 July 2026 that he was resigning as an MP to trigger a by-election in Clacton, Essex, and that he intended to stand for re-election.

 However, ascertaining whether an employee had an intent to resign depends on all the circumstances.
 As noted by the Ontario Superior Court of Justice, an employee's storming off may not legally be a resignation.